griffithlab/genviz.org/_posts/0003-02-01-waterfall_GenVisR.md

 date: 0003-02-01
 ---

-After sequencing a set of samples a common question to ask is what mutations are present in the sample/patient cohort.
-This type of data is often displayed in a heatmap like structure with rows and columns denotating genes and samples with these variables ordered in a hierarchical pattern based on recurrence.
+After sequencing a set of samples, a common question to ask is what mutations are present in the sample/patient cohort.
+This type of data is often displayed in a heatmap-like structure with rows and columns denotating genes and samples with these variables ordered in a hierarchical pattern based on recurrence.
 Such plots make viewing mutually exclusive and co-occurring mutational events a trivial task.
 The [waterfall()](https://www.rdocumentation.org/packages/GenVisR/versions/1.0.4/topics/waterfall) function from the [GenVisR](https://bioconductor.org/packages/release/bioc/html/GenVisR.html) package makes it easy to create these types of charts while also allowing additional data in the context of sample and gene data to be added to the plot.
 In this tutorial we will use the [waterfall()](https://www.rdocumentation.org/packages/GenVisR/versions/1.0.4/topics/waterfall) function to re-create panel C of figure 2 from the paper ["A Phase I Trial of BKM120 (Buparlisib) in Combination with Fulvestrant in Postmenopausal Women with Estrogen Receptor-Positive Metastatic Breast Cancer."](https://www.ncbi.nlm.nih.gov/pubmed/26563128).

 {% include figure.html image="/assets/GenVisR/BKM120_Waterfall_Final.png" width="950" link="http://clincancerres.aacrjournals.org/content/22/7/1583.long" title="Figure 2C" author="Ma et al. Clinical Cancer Research" license="AACR copyright" license_link="http://aacrjournals.org/content/authors/copyright-permissions-and-access" %}